philipfeldmann/react-typescript-cheatsheet/README.md

 ## State & lifecycles

 We are using _react hooks_ for everything that's state / lifecycle related.
-Because hooks only work with functional components, we are solely using `FunctionComponent` and never `React.Component` and classes.
+Because hooks only work with functional components, we are solely using `FunctionComponent` instead of `React.Component` or classes.

 ### Simple state management example